Alex Verdugo Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The Angels pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Angels have a 3.80 team ERA that ranks eighth among all MLB pitching staffs.
+- The Angels' 3.71 team ERA ranks eighth across all league pitching staffs.

-- Angels pitchers combine to give up the eighth-fewest home runs in baseball (13 total, 0.9 per game).
+- The Angels surrender the seventh-fewest home runs in baseball (14 total, 0.9 per game).

-- The Angels will look to Detmers (0-0) in his third start this season.
+- Ohtani makes the start for the Angels, his fourth of the season.
+He is 2-0 with a .47 ERA and 24 strikeouts in 19 2/3 innings pitched.

-- His most recent time out came on Sunday against the Toronto Blue Jays, when the left-hander went five innings, surrendering four earned runs while allowing five hits.
+- The right-hander last appeared in relief on Sunday, when he threw 2/3 innings against the Boston Red Sox while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.